ofirlevy/repcount/README.md

 2. run live_count/live_rep.py

-alternatively, You can stream from file using live_count/live_rep.py -i "file_name"
+Alternatively, You can stream from file using
+$ live_count/live_rep.py -i "file_name"
+You can try as an input our captured long live video, located at data/vid_live